dclelland/UrsusChat/README.md

 - [ ] Clean up `SubscribeEvent` decomposition
     - Add `SubscriptionState`, `SubscriptionEventAction` etc
     - Be sure not to throw away errors
+    - Perhaps have a global app error action, presenting an alert banner...?

 ### Authentication